Estimating the growth rate of a birth and death process using data from a small sample: Evaluation of the estimators

+This behavior can be explained by the fact that the prior distribution imposes an upper bound of 4 on $\hat{r}_{{MCMC}}$, as this is the default value in the software package.
+As a result, the performance of $\hat{r}_{{MCMC}}$ is less impacted by rare events in which the other methods estimate extremely high values of $r$.
+The impact of this is discussed in more detail in Section~\ref{sec:inf} in the appendix.
+It is shown in Figure \ref{fig:mgr} in the appendix that the choice of the maximal growth rate substantially impacts the mean squared error of the estimator $\hat r_{MCMC}$.
+We believe that one of the benefits of our methods is that they do not require specifying a prior distribution in advance.

-The density plots in Figure \ref{fig:d1} suggest that the mean squared error is probably not the best criterion to use to evaluate these estimators, especially when $n$ is small.
-The mean squared error is substantially influenced by rare events when the methods estimate a huge growth rate because all of the coalescence times are very close to one another.
-Consequently, the estimator $\hat r_{MSE}$ that minimizes the mean squared error often underestimates $r$ by nearly a factor of $2$ when $n$ is small.
-The estimator $r_{Inv}$ appears to be a good compromise.
-It still achieves a lower mean absolute error than $\hat r_{MCMC}$ when $n \geq 6$, and the mode of the distribution is close to the true growth rate.
+We also compared different values of $T$.
+For example, when comparing Figures~\ref{fig:T100_n5_mse} and~\ref{fig:T100_n20_mse} with Figure~\ref{fig:mse2}, we observe relatively little difference in performance between $T = 100$ and $T = 40$.
+Overall, the estimators $\hat r_{MSE}$, $\hat r_{Inv}$, and $\hat r_{Bias}$ achieve good performance relative to other estimators.
+They have the computational advantage that they do not require Markov Chain Monte Carlo, and they do not require the specification of a prior.
+Which of the estimators is best will depend on the performance criteria.
+The estimator $\hat r_{MSE}$ achieves the lowest mean squared error, while $\hat r_{Bias}$ has the advantage of being nearly unbiased.
+On the other hand, both of these estimators tend to underestimate $r$ most of the time in small samples.
+The estimator $\hat r_{Inv}$ appears to be a good compromise.
+It still achieves a lower mean absolute error than $\hat r_{MCMC}$ for small values of $r$, and the mode of the distribution is close to the true growth rate.
 It also has the benefit that $c_{Inv}(n)$ can be computed exactly.